richie-omondi/project_two/README.md

 - No more than 5 functions per file
 - All your header files should be include guarded

-## Features:
+## Main Features
 * This program displays a prompt and waits for the user to type a command.
 A command line always ends with a new line (when the user pushes the *ENTER* key).
 * The prompt is displayed again each time a command has been executed.
-* When the user enters exit, *Hell shell* will end and returns the status 0.
+* When the user enters exit, the shell will end and returns the status 0.
 * The user could stop the program using *Ctrl+D* (end of file).
 * The shell handles the command lines with arguments and pathways.
 * The program does not quit when the user inputs ^C (Ctrl+C).